outsmartchad/solana-trading-cli/src/grpc_streaming_dev/grpc-raydium-sniper/README.md

 3. When a target token is detected, it attempts to execute a buy transaction.
 4. Optionally uses Jito leader schedule for transaction timing optimization.

+## Usage
+- run `ts-node src/grpc_streaming_dev/grpc-raydium-sniper/src/streaming/snipe-pump.ts -h` to test the snipe-pump command and see the available options
+- run `ts-node src/grpc_streaming_dev/grpc-raydium-sniper/src/streaming/snipe-normal-raydium.ts -h` to test the snipe-raydium command and see the available options
+- run `ts-node src/grpc_streaming_dev/grpc-raydium-sniper/src/streaming/snipe-pump.ts` to snipe any pump token that mirigating from pump.fun to raydium
+- run `ts-node src/grpc_streaming_dev/grpc-raydium-sniper/src/streaming/snipe-normal-raydium.ts` to snipe any new created pool on raydium

 ## Features

 - Real-time streaming of Openbook and Raydium data
 - swap tokens in milliseconds
+- snipe pump tokens that mirigating from pump.fun to raydium
+- snipe normal new created pool on raydium
 - Configurable for different token types (e.g., "pump" tokens)
 - Integration with Jito leader schedule (optional)
 - Customizable logging with Pino